jannikjw/music_generation_rnn/README.md

 # music_generation_rnn
-This repository is on a project to generate music using RNN.
+This repository is on a project to generate music using a biaxial RNN.